The Members of

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of CLIOINFOTECH LIMITED ("the Company") as of March 31 2019 in conjunction withour audit of the Standalone financial statements of the Company for the year ended on thatdate.
+We have audited the internal financial controls over financial reporting of CLIOINFOTECH LTD. (" 'the Company") as of March 31 2021 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.

 Management's Responsibility for Internal Financial Controls